 The job must require a minimum of an advanced degree and the employee must possess such a degree or its equivalent (a baccalaureate degree plus 5 years progressive work experience in the field may be substituted).
 NOTE: This type of petition must be processed through OIS and the department must agree to pay all fees required, including recruitment costs.

 The employee/candidate must have/have accepted a permanent full-time position which requires an advanced degree.
 Labor certification demonstrating that there is no able, willing and qualified US worker for the position is required and is the first step in this process.

 EB-2: National Interest Waiver

 Aliens seeking a national interest waiver are requesting that the Labor Certification be waived because it is in the interest of the United States.
 Jobs that qualify for a national interest waiver are not defined by statute instead USCIS makes a determination on an individual basis.
-NOTE: This type of petition may be self sponsored and will not require that Vanderbilt sign a G-28 or provide a letter of sponsorship.
+NOTE: This type of petition may be self-sponsored and will not require that Vanderbilt University sign a G-28 or provide a letter of sponsorship.